Iowa's Invasive Insect and Disease Watchlist

 Thousand Cankers Disease of Walnut

-Thousand cankers disease threatens the entire United States walnut industry, and is caused by a recently described fungus, Geosmithia morbida, that is vectored by the walnut twig beetle.
-This disease has not been found in Iowa to date.
-Please go to our thousand cankers disease page for information on what to look for in walnut trees.
+Lethal to walnut trees, this disease is caused by a fungus spread by the walnut twig beetle.
+Thousand cankers disease threatens the U.S. walnut industry This disease has not been found in Iowa to date.
+Visit our thousand cankers disease page for information and what to look for.

 (Lymantria dispar)